danm0e/react-training-presentation/slides/3-1-React-Digging-Deeper/0-2-React-Performance.md

 ```

 Note:
+- So we declare a global state or context
+- We then consume that via the hook
+- Then wrap all components that need it within a provider
-- Removes need for prop drilling
+- This then removes need for prop drilling
 - Access shared data across component tree
+- Problem:
-- Problem: All consumers re-render when context changes
+  - All consumers re-render when context changes, this can be a lot
   - Even if they only use part of the context value
-- --
-- Lots of unnecessary renders
-- Performance degradation
+  - You can imagine, lots of component re-rendering would mean performance degradation
   - Can be a problem if you have a big store
+- Solution:
-- Solution: Split into multiple contexts
+  - Split into multiple contexts

 ---